NicolasDurrande/guepard/docs/notebooks/sparseSVGP.md

 TODO:
- * Nice routines for initialising the sparseSVGP (e.g. from prior, from submodel, from ensemble)
+ * add routines for initialising the sparseSVGP (e.g. from prior, from submodel, from ensemble)
- * Move some of the stuff here to a test
  * Experiment:
     - find dataset
     - proper timing (are they faster to train?)